 WHY A VASANTI HEALTH COPPER VESSEL?

-In Ayurveda, drinking water that has been cleansed and ionized in a copper vessel, upon rising, is a traditional Ayurvedic health practice.
-Referred to as Tamra jal in India, this revitalized water from a copper cup is called Tamra jal.
-Copperized water is a natural antioxidant that helps balance the three doshas of our body (kapha, vata and pitta).
-The trace amount of copper in a Tamra jal is safe and healthful, even when added to other normal dietary sources of copper.
+Consuming water that has been cleansed and ionized in a copper vessel, upon rising, is a traditional Ayurvedic health practice.
+Referred to as Tamra jal in India, this revitalized water from a copper vessel serves as a natural antioxidant, contributing to the equilibrium of the body's three doshas—kapha, vata, and pitta.
+The minimal copper content in Tamra jal remains safe and beneficial, even when supplemented with other standard dietary sources of copper.

 Vasanti Health provides authentic, high quality copper vessels used in traditional Ayurvedic health practices.
 We sustainably source our products to ensure the greatest purity and highest grade of copper.
 Independent lab testing confirms our vessels to be more than 96 percent pure copper.
 They also include zinc, as it balances the copper and aids in digestion.

-Each cup is skillfully designed by artisans in India making them healthful and decorative.
+Each vessel is skillfully designed by artisans in India making them healthful and decorative.